Jakeoil/math/README.md

 -   [ ] Play with writing text on the canvas.

 Node goals:
--   [ ] Do a rewrite using module.
+-   [X] Do a rewrite using module.
--   [ ] Make the penrose a module with classes. e.g. <script type="module" src="app.mjs"></script>
+-   [x] Make the penrose a module with classes. e.g. <script type="module" src="app.mjs"></script>

 -   [ ] Design a theme and sub-theme hierarchy for rendering.
         For example we have graphics.
 Hard core.
 But can be printer or screen.
 Maybe some other characteristics.
         Then we have scale.
 Kind of in between.

 -   [X] Now that we have three different kinds of type 3, the 'figure' routine must be integrated better.
 As it is, there is an ugly bit of guck in expansion 0
-Note: getting there, the figure seems easy to add, funky stuff with the types though.

 Bounds logic:
 -   [X] Fix bounds logic so that items that do not create a bounds will not need to return a [0000].
 This essentially forces a zero point to be added to the bounds.
 The receiver of the bounds should gracefully ignore it.
 -   [ ] create a nice measure routine
 -   [X] The redraw function which changes canvas dimensions should also compute a new 'base' based on 0,0 or a given base, where the upper left part of the drawing will be contained.
-It's probably a better idea to just use translate on the canvas and not change the command.
-Nope, was able to make a do{while} loop in drawCanvas.

 -   [X] Make bounds logic so it follows the canvas rectangle interface. x,y,len x,len y (will this buy me anything?)
-Not worth it.
+Added a rect property to return the standard rect diagnal.

--   [S] Does it make sense to integrate the central point in bounds? not really, any negative values in the min will tell you how far to move all locs to the right/down.
+-   [X] Does it make sense to integrate the central point in bounds? not really, any negative values in the min will tell you how far to move all locs to the right/down.
   Positive values could be used to move business closer to the margins. g.translate(x,y) may be sensible.

 Controls
--   [ ] Add color picker to the controls
+-   [x] Add color picker to the controls
 -   [X] Add cookie so that controls and page defaults remain. ~~Add an option to use them or not~~
 -   [ ] Add (named) parameters to star, penta and deca to override controls?
+The plan is to use the controls and an options object which will override them.

 Menu: